kupehtci/DOCUMENTATION/NETWORKING/FTP File Transfer Protocol.md

 * While client is behind a NAT or a firewall.
 * If server cannot initiate the connection.

+When entering `PASV` mode, the response back from the server is:

+* 227 Entering Passive Mode (9,99,99,88,214,137)

+This is the way the server tells the client what port the server will be listening on for the client to reach out to it for the data connection.

+- (9,99,99,88,214,137) these 6 numbers following in the servers response break down as follows:

+First 4 are the ip address: 9.99.99.88

+The fifth and sixth numbers are the port.
+You take the fifth number multiply it by 256 then add the sixth number:

+$214 * 256 = 54784 + 137 = 54921$

+So the servers response is telling the client that it is listening at the ip/port of 9.99.99.88:54921***

 If server is behind a firewall or a NAT, needs to let the specific ports open to enable connection.[[Networking Ports]].